ageyev/ageyev.github.io/docs/UN/how_to_expel_rf_from_un.md

 Established UN's law is based on the principle that the successor state (which the Russian Federation is in relation to the USSR, as well as Ukraine and other former USSR members) has no right to *inherit* the place of the predecessor state in the UN.

-The basis of this rule was laid in the [opinion](https://github.com/ageyev/un-su/blob/main/documents/un/1947-10-08_Sixth_Committee_Letter.pdf) of the Sixth (Legal) Committee of the U.N.
+This rule was formulated in the [opinion](https://github.com/ageyev/un-su/blob/main/documents/un/1947-10-08_Sixth_Committee_Letter.pdf) of the Sixth (Legal) Committee of the U.N.
 General Assembly back in 1947:

 > "1.
 That, as a general rule, it is in conformity with legal principles to presume that a State which is a member of the organization of the United Nations does not cease to be a Member simply because its constitution or its frontier have been subjected to changes, and that the extinction of the State as a legal personality recognized in the international order must be shown before its rights and obligations can be considered thereby to have ceased to exist"
 > "2.
 That when a new State is created, whatever may be the territory and the population which is comprised and whether or not they formed a part of a State Member of the United Nations, it cannot under the system of the Charter claim the status of a Member of the United Nations unless it has been formally admitted as such in conformity with the provisions of the Charter"